Muscles Worked in Sumo Deadlifts

-- Step up close to the bar with a wide foot placement.
-A good starting point is to have the bar over the middle of your foot, and stand so wide that your shins are vertical as seen from the front.
+- Step up close to the bar with wide foot placement.
+A good starting point is to have the bar over the middle of your foot and stand so wide that your shins are vertical, as seen from the front.

-- Breathe in, bend down and grip the bar.
+- Inhale, bend down and grip the bar.

 - Hold your breath, brace your core slightly, and lift the bar.